 - Choose your book to modify.
 Consider adapting the same book in different levels if you have students with multiple learning styles and age groups.

 - Find clip art and/or images that go along with the text.
 Mayer Johnson or Lesson Pix offers symbols that some of your students may already be using for communication.
 You can also use Microsoft Word clipart or Goggle search your images.
 Using photographs is another option.
 Remember to use pictures that represent concepts in the story.

 - Once you have chosen, sized, and printed your images, it is time to put them in your book.
 It is recommended to place pictures in a location on the page that does not block any of the text or other pictures in the story.

 - You can glue or tape your pictures into your book.
 Another option is to laminate your images and use Velcro so the images can be removed and attached to the book, which makes a great engaging activity for students.
-If you need the pictures to be totally removable, you can use removable label sheets (such as Avery 6470 labels), available from office stores such as Staples.
+If you need the pictures to be totally removable, you can use removable label sheets (such as Avery 6470 labels), available from office supply stores or Amazon.

 - Don’t forget to add texture or tactile symbols for those with visual impairments, which also adds another sensory stimuli in order to construct knowledge about objects being represented in the story.

 - Adding pieces of popsicles sticks, tabs or raised surfaces can help create “fluffers” and “page turners” for those children who have difficulty turning pages.